-- I) In respect of the Company's Property, Plant and Equipment and Intangible Assets. - a) Since company has no Property, Plant & Equipment, accordingly, the provisions of clause 3 (i) (a) to (e) of the Order are not applicable to the Company and hence not commented upon. - II) (A) The Company does not have any inventory and hence reporting under clause 3(ii)(a) of the Order is not applicable. - (B) The Company has not been sanctioned working capital limits in excess of Rs.5 crore, in aggregate, at any points of time during the year, from banks or financial institutions on the basis of security of current assets and hence reporting under clause 3(ii)(b) of the Order is not applicable. - III)According to the information and explanations given to us and on the basis of our examination of the records of the Company, the company has not made investments in, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties.
-Hence, reporting under clause 3(iii)(a to f) of the Order is not applicable. - IV) The Company has complied with the provisions of Sections 185 and 186 of the Companies Act, 2013 in respect of loans granted, investments made and guarantees and securities provided, as applicable. - V) The Company has not accepted any deposit or amounts which are deemed to be deposits.
+- c) In respect of loans granted by the Company, the schedule of repayment of principal and payment of interest has been stipulated and the repayments of principal amounts and receipts of interest are generally been regular as per stipulation. - d) In respect of loans granted by the Company, there is no overdue amount for more than 90 days remaining outstanding as at the balance sheet date. - e) Since the company is an NBFC, therefore reporting under clause 3(iii)(e) of the Order is not applicable. - f) The Company has not granted any loans or advances in the nature of loans either repayable on demand or without specifying any terms or period of repayment during the year.
+Hence, reporting under clause 3(iii)(f) is not applicable. - IV) The Company has complied with the provisions of Sections 185 and 186 of the Companies Act, 2013 in respect of loans granted, investments made and guarantees and securities provided, as applicable. - V) The Company has not accepted any deposit or amounts which are deemed to be deposits.
 Hence, reporting under clause 3(v) of the Order is not applicable. - VI) The maintenance of cost records has not been specified by the Central Government under sub-section (1) of section 148 of the Companies Act, 2013 for the business activities carried out by the Company.
-Hence, reporting under clause 3(vi) of the Order is not applicable to the Company.
+Hence, reporting under clause (vi) of the Order is not applicable to the Company.